 Our goal is to image chemical reactions on solid surfaces with atomic resolution.
-Heterogeneous catalysis, a cornerstone of modern industrial chemistry, is based on such reactions, but also many other applications use surface reactions, e.g., the new material graphene can be synthesized in this way.
-To image the atomic processes we develop special variants of scanning tunneling microscopy.
-We also use other surface methods to support this work, e.g., photoemission spectroscopy and low-energy electron microscopy.
+Heterogeneous catalysis, a cornerstone of modern industrial chemistry, is based on such reactions.
+To image the atomic processes, we develop special variants of scanning tunneling microscopy (STM).
+We support this work with other surface methods, e.g., photoemission spectroscopy and low-energy electron microscopy.

-Model of a closed-packed cobalt surface with a monoatomic step.
+Figure: Model of a close-packed cobalt surface with a monoatomic step.
 The reactions of the cobalt-catalyzed Fischer-Tropsch synthesis take place on such surfaces.